amiya-pattnaik/webdriverIO-with-jasmineBDD/README.md

 ### SauceLabs / BrowserStack Integration

 `SauceLabs` and `BrowserStack` specific code has been added in the `wdio.sauce.conf.js` and  `wdio.browserstack.conf.js` under the /test/config folder.
 You just need to provide your SauceLabs/BrowserStack credentials in the config file.
 To run test on SauceLabs, execute command `npm run test-sauce` and on BrowserStack `npm run test-browserstack`.

+### Logs

+Complete set of execution `logs` will be generated during the run time and can be found in the parent folder location /logs.

 ### Reporters